 The study claims that Power Plate training resulted in a 1.5% net improvement in bone density in the hip for the PP group compared with the Resistance and control groups.

 Does the Power Plate Vibration Machine Possess Special Powers?

-Either the PPVP possesses some special capabilities that allow it to increase bone density (that other WBV platforms do not have) or the exercises (and intensity of exercises) performed by the PP group were different from those performed by the Resistance group.
+Either the PPVP possesses some special capabilities that allow it to increase bone density or the exercises (and intensity of exercises) performed by the PP group were different from those performed by the Resistance group.

 I reviewed the published study in detail and found that the researchers gave the resistance group a substantially different exercise program than the PP group.

 Is the Power Plate Safe for People with Osteoporosis?

 I recently interviewed Dr. Clinton Rubin, the SUNY Distinguished Professor of Biomedical Engineering and Director of the Center for Biotechnology at Stony Brook University in Stony Brook, New York.
 Dr. Clinton is the most cited researcher in the area of vibration therapy and bone health and a recognized world authority on the topic.

 He has done studies looking at high intensity vibration and its affects on bone health.
 Dr. Rubin provides his perspective here:

 The exercise program that they gave the Power Plate group was more favorable for bone-building compared to the exercise program that they gave to the Resistance group.

 The reason the Power Plate group showed an increase in hip are bone density over the study period — compared to the other groups — was not due to the benefits of the PPVP.
 It was a result of the exercise program that they followed.